rtshkmr/Odin-Project/backend/webdev101_ruby_on_rails/blogger/README.md

 4. There's a technique called **\*reflection** whereby Rails queries the db, looks at the articles table, and assumes whatever columns that table has that should be the attributes for the model.

 5. RESTful model of Web interaction: (REpresentational State Transfer)

    - 7 Core actions of Rails' REST implementation

+6. The `params` method within the controller is a godsend.
+Returns the hash of the request parameters.
+See the various keys